aaron-nuy/Voxel-Game-Demo/README.md

  -Add multithreading for world generation

+ -Fix bug: inconsistent physics with variable framerate

+ -Make it so movement doesn't completely stop when colliding with the world but slighty move to the side

  -Add dynamic world loading from hard drive

- -Fix bug where speed decreases when looking down or up (due to orientation vector normalization)
+ -Fix bug: speed decreases when looking down or up (due to orientation vector normalization)

- -Make it so movement doesn't completely stop when colliding with the world but slighty move to the side

- -Fix bug where surrounding chunks don't update when placing a block on edge of a chunk
+ -Fix bug: surrounding chunks don't update when placing a block on edge of a chunk